Why do muscles get imbalanced?

 THE ORIGIN OF SUSPENSION EXERCISE

 Gymnasts have been using suspension equipment (gym rings, high bar, etc.) for centuries.
-Through practice and repetition, they learn how to move, balance and stabilize their own bodyweight into suspended positions, such as a plank, pike or dip.
-These exercises require precise muscle control from head to toe for optimal performance and movement health.
+With practice and repetition, they learn how to control the weight of their body into suspended positions, such as a plank, pike or dip.
+Each exercise requires joint stability from head to toe for optimal performance and movement health.

 Suspension exercise isn't new to PT.
 In fact, the physical therapy profession was born from gymnastics in the early 1800s.
 Physiotherapists in Sweden were originally called "sjuk-gymnast" which means a person involved in gymnastics for those who are ill.
-The first physical therapist was Per Henrik Ling (the Father of Swedish Gymnastics) who founded the Royal Central Institute of Gymnastics in 1813 for rehabilitation, exercise and manipulation.
+The first physical therapist was Per Henrik Ling (the Father of Swedish Gymnastics).

 .avif)